rusticlion/Manastorm/manastorm_codebase_dump.md

     VFX.initializeParticles(effect)

     -- Play sound effect if available
-    if effect.sound and VFX.sounds[effect.sound] then
+    if effect.sound and VFX.sounds and VFX.sounds[effect.sound] then
         -- Will play sound when implemented
     end